...

 When a fault occurs in the system, the fault current rapidly melts the fuse wire, forming an electric arc.
 The arc-extinguishing tube is heated by the arc, releasing a large amount of gas, which creates high pressure inside the tube and forms a longitudinal blowout along the tube.
 The electric arc is rapidly elongated and extinguished.

-What is the rating of a expulsion fuse?
+What is the rating of an expulsion fuse?

 What are the technical requirements before installing a expulsion fuse?